gooddavvy/markdown-repository-snapshot-app/backend/README.md

 Description: Snapshot a repository & save non-excluded results of snapshot in a generated markdown file

-Current Phase: BETA
+Current Phase: Completed

 **Need to work on:**

 - [x] Making it work via GitHub API and GitHub API token
-- [ ] Doing it via web scraping
+- [x] Doing it via getting and unzipping zip file for repository

 # What is this?